 ICYE Volunteering in Finland

-The International Cultural Youth Exchange (ICYE) program offers a chance to volunteer for 6 or 12 months.
-How do people live their daily life in Finland?
+The International Cultural Youth Exchange program offers a chance to volunteer for 6 or 12 months.
+How do people live their daily lives in Finland?
 Come and explore this as an ICYE volunteer!

-The aim of the voluntary work periods is to create grass-root level contacts and understanding between people with different kinds of backgrounds.
+The voluntary work periods aim to create grass-root level contacts and understanding between people with different kinds of backgrounds.
 Time spent volunteering is especially about sharing daily life.

 “The profit you take for yourself and the things you can give to others are amazing.
 So, people: go abroad and make yourself and others a wonderful time!” – Vera, ICYE volunteer from Germany